Spectral-Analysis-UPB/PyZeta/README.rst

 Introduction
 ------------

+Welcome to **PyZeta**!

-*PyZeta* is a numerical project written (mostly) in Python.
+**PyZeta** is a numerical project written (mostly) in *Python*.
 It aims at providing an easy to use interface for the calculation of Pollicott-Ruelle resonances of the geodesic flow on *convex cocompact hyperbolic surfaces*, i.e. *Schottky surfaces*.
 It is planned to provide resonance calculation tools for scattering systems in the future.

 The implementation of these facilities heavily relies on the connection between resonances and zeros of *dynamical zeta functions*.
 The latter are numerically tractible in the settings mentioned above because of the availability of symbolic dynamics and a technique known as cycle expansion.

-The PyZeta project allows its user to generate resonance plots for illustration in papers or talks.
-Furthermore it is capable of calculating so-called weighted zeta functions which allow a more indepth investigation of resonance structures via certain generalized densities in phase space called *invariant Ruelle distributions*.
+The **PyZeta** project offers its users capabilities ranging from the simple generation of resonance plots for illustrational purposes in papers or talks to advanced numerical experimentation.
+Furthermore it is capable of calculating so-called weighted zeta functions which allow a more in-depth investigation of resonance structures via certain generalized densities in phase space called *invariant Ruelle distributions*.

-Any resonance related contributions of code or feature requests are welcome!

 ----------------